 Pega Robot Manager can notify users of unexpected behavior or errors by webgadget and email.

 - pyCompleteAutomation flow action

-In Pega Robot Manager, the pyCompleteAutomation is marked as an Extension.
-Its default behavior is to consider the automation status as Complete and move the flow to the next stage of the case life cycle.
+In Pega Robot Manager, pyCompleteAutomation is marked as an Extension.
+Its default behavior is to treat the automation status as Complete, and to move the flow to the next stage of the case life cycle.

 - Job schedulers (agents) that clean up history records

-Pega Robot Manager adds new job schedulers (agents) to clean up excessive history records.
+Pega Robot Manager adds new job schedulers (agents) to clean up an excessive number of history records.

 - Localization considerations